Do you want to start a Gymnastic Instruction business plan?

 - We will arrange outside sessions in parks to attract people.

-- We will advertise our services through posters in the local community and social media
+- We will advertise our services through posters in the local community and on social media

-- We will offer a free first session so our customers can see if this is the best fit for them.
+- We will offer a free first session so our customers can judge our exclusivity.

 6.3 Sales Monthly